caseqiu213/reqracer_fse_artifact/README.md

 This artifact includes ReqRacer source code to generate request logs, query logs, and token logs during the recording phase, off-line analysis scripts to detect potential request races, and scripts to replay racing requests and check the race effects.

-We also include the bug characteristic study results, which was made available during paper submission at https://figshare.com/s/a164aa6d482788f326c3
+We also include the bug characteristic study results in file `ReqRacer_bug_characteristics_study.xlsx` and steps of reproducing race bugs in file `12_bug_reproduce_steps.txt`.

 ## Getting Started
 ReqRacer is built and tested on **Ubuntu18.04**, with an 8GB RAM and a 20GB disk.
 Please make sure that the correct version is used for a virtual machine image.
 If you are using other versions of Ubuntu, errors unknown to the authors may happen.